How do you spot a scam in progress and prevent your business from being breached?

 - Their offer will be too good to be true.

 - Any offer to call them back / email them back will irritate them.

-- They will use high pressure tactics to get you to take action straight away – a recent example Aura heard about involved phone calls where the recipient was told they had an overdue fine or tax bill and would be arrested if they didn't buy gift cards and give the scammer the voucher codes immediately.
+- They will use high pressure tactics to get you to take action straight away – a recent example our independent cyber security consultancy, Aura Information Security heard about involved phone calls where the recipient was told they had an overdue fine or tax bill and would be arrested if they didn't buy gift cards and give the scammer the voucher codes immediately.
 People who were scammed said that they knew the request didn't sound right, but the caller was so persuasive and threatening that they felt like it was worth the risk to just pay the "fine".